glowieframework/skeltchgo/README.md

 ```

 ## Full documentation
-To learn how to use all methods and syntax, read Skeltch complete documentation [here](https://glowie.tk/docs/latest/extra/skeltch).
+To learn how to use all methods and templating syntax, read [Skeltch complete documentation](https://glowie.tk/docs/latest/extra/skeltch).

 > **Note:** some Skeltch methods are restricted to the framework environment and are not available in SkeltchGo.
 Unavailable methods are: `babel`, `url`, `route`, `asset` and `csrf`.